florianeckerstorfer/florian.ec/source/_articles/2014-08-22-symfony2-gulp.md

   "directory": "web/components"
 }</code></pre>

-Then I download `bootstrap-sass-official` (as the name says the official Sass port of Bootstrap) using `bower install --save bootstrap-sass-official`.
+Then I downloaded `bootstrap-sass-official` (as the name says the official Sass port of Bootstrap) using `bower install --save bootstrap-sass-official`.

 <a name="using-bootstrap"></a>

 ### Using Bootstrap

 I use my [BraincraftedBootstrapBundle](http://bootstrap.braincrafted.com) to integrate Bootstrap into Symfony.
 However, I disabled the auto configuration feature for Assetic because I want to configure it myself using Bower and Gulp and therefore it's not relevant if you use the bundle or not.
 Bower downloads the Sass files into `components/bootstrap-sass-official/vendor/assets/stylesheets/bootstrap/` and I just import it from my `master.scss` in *AcmeFrontendBundle*.
+Remember that the `assets:install` commands copies the files into `web/bundles/` and the compilation takes place there.

 <pre><code class="scss">// src/Acme/Bundle/FrontendBundle/Resources/public/sass/master.scss